ruitaiS/language_models/Readme.md

 ### thoughts

-- so, admittedly across the board the outputs are kind of all nonsense.
+- admittedly across the board the outputs are kind of all nonsense rn.
 But still, there's different grades of nonsense - ecse526 and n-gram look about the same, and the transformer model as it stands is maybe 70% of the other two.
-I'm hoping for true intelligibility as a reasonable end goal for the transformer model.

 - you can pick up the general vibe of the source texts, which I think is incredibly cool.
 The emotional qualia comes through prior to concrete meaning.